Menu

 10. Telstra's CEO and Board have known about this scam since 1992.
 They have had the time and the opportunity to change the policy and reduce the cost of labour so that cable roll-out commitments could be met and Telstra would be in good shape for the imminent share issue.
 Instead, they have done nothing but deceive their Minister, their appointed auditors and the owners of their stockÐ the Australian taxpayers.
 The result of their refusal to address the TA issue is that high labour costs were maintained and Telstra failed to meet its cable roll-out commitment to Foxtel.
 This will cost Telstra directly at least $400 million in compensation to News Corp and/or Foxtel and further major losses will be incurred when Telstra's stock is issued at a significantly lower price than would have been the case if Telstra had acted responsibly.

-However, disaster struck when the 008/1800 free call service, crucial for our operations, failed due to persistent and frustrating systemic software issues.
-Regrettably, I found myself without any compensation from the government-owned Telstra Corporation for the business I inevitably lost during this turmoil.
-This experience is not an isolated incident; I am among many entrepreneurs grappling with similar hardships.
-Countless small companies—potentially numbering in the thousands—have experienced severe financial strain due to the unreliability of the telephone system, which has often been a lifeline for their operations.
+However, disaster struck when the 008/1800 free call service—an essential component for our operations—failed due to persistent systemic software issues.
+This unfortunate breakdown not only disrupted our business but also led to significant financial losses, as I found myself without any compensation from the government-owned Telstra Corporation for the revenue that evaporated during this tumultuous period.
+My situation is far from unique; I stand with many entrepreneurs grappling with similar hardships.
+The reality is that countless small businesses—potentially numbering in the thousands—have faced severe financial strain as a direct result of the unreliable telephone system, which serves as a lifeline for their daily operations.

-This troubling situation raises an essential question: Why does the government devote resources to supporting the Murdoch empire while seemingly turning a blind eye to the struggles of grassroots small business operators like myself, who work tirelessly to contribute positively to the Australian community?
+This troubling situation prompts a critical question: Why does the government allocate extensive resources to support the Murdoch empire, while seemingly overlooking the legitimate struggles of grassroots small business operators like myself, who strive tirelessly to contribute positively to the Australian community?

-Many small businesses faced the daunting challenge of navigating the complex and expensive arbitration process in pursuit of compensation from Telstra.
-They often found it their only option to compel the corporation to rectify the ongoing telecommunications problems affecting their businesses.
-Unfortunately, in most cases, the problems that prompted the arbitration persisted long after the legal proceedings concluded, continuing to disrupt these businesses for years and stifling their growth potential.
+Numerous small businesses have been forced to navigate the complex and often costly arbitration process in a desperate bid for compensation from Telstra.
+For many, this path has been the only recourse available to compel the corporation to address the telecommunications problems adversely affecting their operations.
+Unfortunately, in most cases, the issues that triggered arbitration have persisted long after the legal proceedings concluded, causing continued disruption and stagnation for these businesses over the years.

-I must reiterate that the crux of the issue is not simply whether Foxtel received the substantial sum of $400 million, as the Senate indicated would be awarded to them if Telstra failed to meet its contractual obligations.
-Instead, the more pressing concern lies in Telstra's conduct during this time, particularly since it was still under government ownership.
-This scenario reveals a troubling disparity: Telstra chose to extend support to a specific segment of the business community while neglecting the needs of countless others adversely affected by the same inadequate network services.
+I must underscore that the essence of the issue is not so much whether Foxtel received the substantial sum of $400 million, as indicated by the Senate would be awarded to them if Telstra failed to meet its contractual obligations.
+Instead, the pressing concern lies in Telstra's conduct during this critical time, particularly since the corporation was still under government ownership.
+This scenario reveals a profound imbalance: Telstra chose to extend support and resources to a select segment of the business community while neglecting the pressing needs of countless other operators who were also adversely affected by the same inadequate network services.
+It raises a meaningful discussion about equitable treatment in the face of systemic failures, underscoring the need for accountability and reform in our telecommunication policies to ensure that no business, regardless of its connections, is left behind.

 It is vital to highlight that on May 11, 1995, the day I received my compensation award, the telecommunications issues remained a lingering and significant burden for the new owners of my business.
 In December 2001, they acquired my beloved school holiday camp—an establishment I had nurtured and cherished for years—primarily for its land value.
 Tragically, their financial situation deteriorated, leading to bankruptcy in 2009, just eight years later.
 This outcome serves as a poignant reminder of the lasting impact of those unresolved telecommunications issues, echoing the struggles many small business owners face, like myself.